HuangYutong2021/BMI3-project/README.md

 **3 Visualization**

-An undirected graph with CDRH3 sequences (nodes) and distances (edges) will be presented in the visualization.
-The actual position of the nodes in the two axes can be calculated through the FruchtermanReingold algorithm [FR91] and every node will be regarded as an electron.
+An undirected graph with CDRH3 sequences (nodes) and distances (edges) will be presented in the visualization.
+The actual position of the nodes in the two axes can be calculated through the Fruchterman-Reingold algorithm [FR91] and every node will be regarded as an electron.
 In that case, two types of forces play roles on every node: The coulomb force to avoid overlap of nodes and the tensile force to push nodes closer according to their TCR distances.
 Iterate it several times until the stabilization.
 After identifying the coordinates of each node, they are separately colored based on which cluster they belong to.

 # Parameter explanation (including input & output formats)
 Thanks to the major writer: **Jianzhang Lu**